 Students will be recommended for individualized remediation for a variety of reasons, including but not limited to unsatisfactory grades, professional performance issues, academic alerts, academic warnings, or academic probation.
 The individualized remediation plan may be recommended by a faculty member, the Student Promotions Committee, MSPA program director, academic director, or clinical director.
 The MSPA program director, academic director, and/or clinical director will approve the individualized remediation plan.
-Once approved, the MSPA program director, academic director, or clinical director will either oversee the remediation plan or assign it to a course director, advisor, or other appropriate faculty.
+Once approved, the MSPA program director, academic director, academic director, or clinical director, or clinical director, or academic director, academic director, academic director, or clinical director will either oversee the remediation plan or assign it to a course director, advisor, or other appropriate faculty.
 The outcomes will be documented and assessed with either the MSPA program director, academic director, or clinical director to ascertain if the student successfully completed the remediation plan.